wvteijlingen/xcodeformat/README.md

 ```

 XcodeFormat now watches any changes to Swift files in your project directory,
-and will call format a file when you save it through Xcode.
+and will format a file when you save it through Xcode.

 > XcodeFormat will only work if the project root contains a .swiftformat configuration file.
 > See [SwiftFormat: config file](https://github.com/nicklockwood/SwiftFormat?tab=readme-ov-file#config-file)